Optimized binning for response function reconstruction via Chebyshev expansions

 In this work, we devise a binning strategy based on a stochastic estimation of the regularized density of states.
 We implement this idea on a simple system, namely the deuteron, where we can benchmark using the exact diagonalization, and compute electromagnetic response functions for which precise theoretical and experimental electromagnetic data exist.
 We demonstrate that our implementation reproduces known results to very good accuracy across different kinematics.
 The proposed computational framework is amenable to many modern \textit{ab initio} methods.
 Therefore, this work paves the way for extending this approach to increasingly complex nuclei.

 The paper is organized as follows.
 In Sec.~\ref{sec:background} we review the formalism of response functions, integral transforms and the Chebyshev approach.
-Sec.~\ref{sec:binning} details the binning strategy using an estimation of the density of states.
-Sec.~\ref{sec:results} presents our results both for the density of state estimation as well as relevant electron-nucleus scattering responses at different kinematics.
+Section~\ref{sec:binning} details the binning strategy using an estimation of the density of states.
+Section~\ref{sec:results} presents our results both for the density of state estimation as well as relevant electron-nucleus scattering responses at different kinematics.
 Finally, Sec.~\ref{sec:summary} offers our conclusions.